 A wireless network lets you get online from your laptop, tablet or smartphone anywhere within your home, without connecting to a mass of cables.
 You can use it to send photos from computer to computer, to send documents to a printer wirelessly, or to play games online on a smartphone.

 But, on occasion, your home wi-fi signal may seem weak or you may struggle to pick it up in certain rooms.
 Here are some tips for boosting your home wi-fi.
+Check out the video below for more tips.

 Step 1: The right router location